Rachel Gain

 Rachel Gain's picture

-Rachel holds an MA in Music Theory from the University of Western Ontario and a first-class BMus (Hons) from the University of Birmingham.
-Prior to coming to Yale, they studied at the University of North Texas, where they completed doctoral coursework in music theory and early music, taught undergraduate aural skills, and served as President of the Graduate Association of Musicologists und Theorists (GAMuT).
+Rachel holds an MPhil and MA in Music from Yale, an MA in Music Theory from the University of Western Ontario (Canada), a first-class BMus (Hons) from the University of Birmingham (UK), and an ATCL in flute performance (UK).
+Prior to joining Yale, they studied at the University of North Texas, where they completed doctoral coursework in Music Theory and Early Music, and served as President and Vice-President of the Graduate Association of Musicologists und Theorists (GAMuT).
+At UNT, they founded and chaired GAMuT’s symposium series and co-chaired the 8th and 9th annual graduate student conferences.

 Program Type: